 If it’s possible, explore hiking holidays offers to give yourself a couple of days of pure joy.
 Being able to hike and explore new surroundings is incredibly beneficial.
 You will change the surroundings and have a lovely relaxing holiday while still being able to be physically active.
 And you can choose the pace -it can be a relaxing walk or a more strenuous workout.

 4. Swimming – Give in To the Water

 If you are lucky to have a river or a lake nearby, don’t miss the chance to rip the benefits.
 As soon as the weather gets hot enough, take your towel and go for a swim.
 Swimming is excellent for the whole body because there is no pressure for the body in water.
 There is a minimum chance of an injury so even people recovering from one can take up swimming.
 Still, you will improve your muscles because the water provides a specific resistance while you swim.
 It also improves your flexibility.

 Mental benefits are obvious – you can relax while swimming, enjoying the water.
 When you merely float, you can turn off all your senses and just feel the sense of calmness overwhelming you.
 Also, the rhythmic movements you make while swimming represents a form of meditation.

 5. Paddling – Enjoy the Water in A Different Way

-This post was written by Nina.
+Nina is the author of this post.
 Nina is a lifestyle blogger, yoga aficionado and a travel enthusiast with a distinctive taste for home decor.
 She’s passionate about learning new things and sharing meaningful ideas.
-In her free time, she loves to design clothes and furniture.
+In her free time, Nina loves to design clothes and furniture.
 If you wanna see what she’s up to you can find her on Twitter.Want to guest post for Jihi Elephant?
 Learn more here.